-It is the responsibility of the center director to ensure center compliance with all aspects of TABE policy, including the use of STS for testing, and that:
+It is the responsibility of the Center Director to ensure center compliance with all aspects of TABE policy, including the use of STS for testing, and that:

-- 1. The center has a designated TABE administrator and a back-up administrator who annually obtain Job Corps training and certification on all online TABE STS policy, guidelines, and instructions through Job Corp's SIMON system; - 2.
+- 1. The center has a designated TABE Administrator and a back-up administrator who annually obtain Job Corps training and certification on all online TABE STS policy, guidelines, and instructions; - 2.
 The center has a designated facility for TABE testing, and all testing equipment, materials, access codes, and records are kept secure; - 3.
 Tests are properly scheduled and administered; - 4.
-Students are enrolled in CIS and their photos saved in the database prior to taking the TABE for proper verification and accountability; and - 5.
+Students are enrolled in CIS and their photos saved in the database prior to taking TABE, for proper verification and accountability; and - 5.
 STS Testing Tickets are signed and dated by individual students and returned to the TABE Administrator at the end of the testing session; the staff person administering the test(s) signs/initials the STS Testing Tickets; and signed STS Testing Tickets are filed in each student's permanent record.
-Each center's procedures for scheduling, administering, and documenting student tests should be included in the center's Career Development Services System (CDSS) Plan as described in PRH Chapter 3, Section 3.1, R1.c.
+Each center's procedures for scheduling, administering and documenting student tests should be included in the center's Career Development Services System (CDSS) Plan, as described in PRH Chapter 3, Section 3.1, R1.c.

-The center director may delegate the responsibility to a center testing administrator/coordinator or to the center's senior education administrator.
+The Center Director may delegate the responsibility to a center testing administrator/coordinator or to the center's senior education administrator.
 The delegation shall be in writing and the person delegated shall ensure coordination with the supervisor of student records and all appropriate staff.